learn-co-curriculum/dsc-introduction-to-time-series/README.md

 ### Downsampling

-Note how the Date is now the index!
+Did you notice that the date is now in the index!?
 Having the date as the index has several advantages, among others, easy visualization with dates on the x-axis, and the functionality to [resample](http://pandas.pydata.org/pandas-docs/stable/timeseries.html) the data.

 Pandas has a simple, powerful, and efficient functionality for performing resampling operations when converting the frequency conversion (e.g., converting monthly data into yearly data).
 This is very common in financial applications.

+In the following cell, we are using the `.resample()` method to change the frequency of the time series to monthly (using the string `'MS'`) and then calculating the monthly mean.

 ```python